trek-view/basecamp/_posts/2022-09-30-injecting-camm-gpmf-telemetry-videos-part-5-gpmf.md

 ```

 Note, if there were other types of samples, e.g. `ACCL`, the bytes sizes would be different.

-TODO -- CAN YOU SUPPLY CODE TO DEMO CREATING THE STSZ BOX

 ### `stsc` (sample to chunk box)